Nerian/Nerian.github.io/_posts/2011-10-19-mendicant-university.md

 Gregory Brown is the founder of Mendicant University(MU).
 The idea of MU is similar to a Think Tank.
 A place where intelligent people go to share thoughts and achieve greater things than if they did so alone.

-From that organisation a Core Skills course was created.
+From that organization a Core Skills course was created.
 This course is designed to make a small group (10 people) skyrocket their development skills.
 How do they do that?
 By doing.

 I did a total of four projects.